sbgn/sbgn.github.io/pages/software.md

 ## Software

-The following are lists of software packages known to provide support for editing and visualising in SBGN Process Description (PD), Entity Relationships (ER) and Activity Flow (AF) with and without SBGN-ML support (loading in SBGN-ML format and/or saving in SBGN-ML format).
+The following are lists of software packages known to provide support for editing and visualising in SBGN Process Description (PD), Entity Relationships (ER) and Activity Flow (AF) with and without SBGN-ML support.

 ### Editors with SBGN-ML support

+The following ditors can import and/or export files in SBGN-ML format.

 <table style="width:560px">
 <thead>